 In This Article

-There are no less than 300 different species of jasmine.
-Nevertheless, it is jasmine grandiflorum that interests all perfumers.
-The latter is very delicate.
-It requires exposure to the south and does not like cold winters or wet winters.
-Its foliage is lovely, and its white flower is starry and fragile, which is why it is collected at dawn, just before the appearance of the sun.
-Until 1930, jasmine was the primary production of Grasse.
-Since 1970, this jasmine has been entirely devoted to Chanel.
-Other farms then began to replant jasmine, mainly the Domaine de Manon.
-Its jasmine production is entirely reserved for the house of Dior.
-The culture of jasmine moved to Egypt, then to Morocco, then to India, but the scent was not quite the same as that of grandiflorum.
-Faced with this lack of jasmine, it was Doctor Édouard Demole from Firmenich who had the idea of transmitting its scent synthetically, first with hedonia, then with paradisone.
+With over 300 different species of jasmine, it is the jasmine grandiflorum that captivates perfumers the most.
+This delicate flower requires southern exposure and does not tolerate cold or wet winters.
+Its foliage is exquisite, and its white, star-shaped, fragile flowers are harvested at dawn, just before the sun rises.
+Until 1930, jasmine was the primary production in Grasse.
+Since 1970, this jasmine has been exclusively dedicated to Chanel.
+Other farms, such as Domaine de Manon, began replanting jasmine, with its production reserved for the house of Dior.
+Jasmine cultivation expanded to Egypt, Morocco, and India, but the scent was not quite the same as that of grandiflorum.
+To address the scarcity of jasmine, Dr. Édouard Demole from Firmenich developed synthetic alternatives, first with hedione and then with paradisone.

-Like jasmine, paradisone is used in all olfactory families.
-The chemical molecule is found indifferently in male or female compositions.
-Paradisone is found in woody scents like in “Acqua Di Gio Essenza" by Armani.
-Here, paradisone is located in the heart note associated with jasmine.
-Another woody-aromatic that contains paradisone is "Pi Air" by Givenchy.
-Still, we can find paradisone in an oriental-woody like in “Mon Guerlain" by Guerlain, which here associates paradisone with jasmine.
-Another oriental that contains paradise is “Bikini Questa Sera" by Christian Louboutin.
-Paradisone can be related to all other fragrances.
-It is found in many fragrances, including Eau Océane by Biotherm, Addict Noir - inspired by YSL’s Black Opium, or Pretty Girl - inspired by Good Girl by Carolina Herrera.
+Paradisone, like jasmine, is used in all olfactory families and can be found in both masculine and feminine compositions.
+It is present in woody scents such as "Acqua Di Gio Essenza" by Armani, where paradisone is found in the heart note, combined with jasmine.
+Another woody-aromatic fragrance containing paradisone is "Pi Air" by Givenchy.
+Paradisone also appears in oriental-woody fragrances like "Mon Guerlain" by Guerlain, where it is paired with jasmine, and in other oriental scents like "Bikini Questa Sera" by Christian Louboutin.
+Paradisone is versatile and can be incorporated into various fragrances, including Eau Océane by Biotherm, Addict Noir - inspired by YSL’s Black Opium, or Pretty Girl - inspired by Good Girl by Carolina Herrera.